 Declarations of Interest

-Cllr Jones and Douglas declared a person interest due to the fact that they both reside in Paynes Meadow close to the development site that would be considered under planning matters.
-It was considered that this would not be prejudicial and that they could participate in the discussion later during the meeting.
+Cllrs Jones and Douglas declared a persoaln interest due to the fact that they both reside in Paynes Meadow close to the development site that would be considered under planning matters.
+It was considered that this would not be prejudicial and that they could participate in the discussion later during the meeting but Cllr Jones would step aside as Chair.

 03/04